Duong-NguyenTrinhTrung/PGx-Documentation/index.rst

    :header:  "Page name", "Short description"
    :widths: 45 25

-   "`ATC tree browser`_",  "The page allows browsing through the ATC code system, seeing drug profiles |br| as well as information indexed at an ATC code in 4
+   "`ATC code browser`_",  "The page allows browsing through the ATC code system, seeing drug profiles |br| as well as information indexed at an ATC code in 4
    sections: |br| ** a tripartite network visualization for drugs, targets and disease nodes |br| ** statistics of drugs, targets, disease within the network |br| ** ATC-level network comparison |br| ** pharmacogenomics information"
    "`Drug search`_", "The page provides search tool and displays basic information about |br| a single or set of drugs with links to the network visualization and |br| drug statistics information"